by Brad C. Davis, Mercury Learning Systems LLC

 Glenn Doman's Math Dots Can Make a Math Genius of Your Baby!

-In his book, How To Teach Your Baby Math (see ad at right), Glenn and Janet Doman show a great accelerated learning method how you can teach your baby to instantly recognize huge numbers of dots, people, sheep, anything and even add, subtract, multiply and divide instantly.
-No kidding.
+In his book, How To Teach Your Baby Math, Glenn and Janet Doman show a great accelerated learning method how you can teach your baby to instantly recognize huge numbers of dots, people, sheep, anything and even add, subtract, multiply and divide instantly.
 They developed a method called "Math Dots".
 See the results of this method below with a 13 month old!
 Prepare to be amazed....